India criticises China for new land border law | Law-Order

 - India

-External Affairs Ministry Spokesperson Arindam Bagchi said India expects that China will avoid undertaking action under the pretext of the law that could unilaterally alter the situation in the India-China border areas.

-He said such a ''unilateral move'' will have no bearing on the arrangements that both sides have already reached earlier -- be it on the boundary question or for maintaining peace and tranquillity along the Line of Actual Control (LAC).

-Last week, China's national legislature adopted the new law on the protection and exploitation of the land border areas, which could have bearing on Beijing's border dispute with India. ''China's unilateral decision to bring about a legislation which can have implication on our existing bilateral arrangements on border management as well as on the boundary question is of concern to us,'' Bagchi said.
+''China's unilateral decision to bring about a legislation which can have implication on our existing bilateral arrangements on border management as well as on the boundary question is of concern to us,'' he said.

-''We have noted that China has passed a new 'Land Boundary Law' on October 23.
+China's national legislature on October 23 adopted the new law on the protection and exploitation of the land border areas.
+Xinhua news agency reported that the law, which becomes operational from January 1 next year, stipulates that ''the sovereignty and territorial integrity of the People's Republic of China are sacred and inviolable.'' ''We have noted that China has passed a new 'Land Boundary Law' on October 23.
 The law states among other things that China abides by treaties concluded with or jointly acceded to by foreign countries on land boundary affairs,'' Bagchi said.
-He said the legislation also has provisions to carry out reorganisation of districts in the border areas.

-The MEA spokesperson noted that India and China have still not resolved the boundary question and that both sides have agreed to seek a fair, reasonable and mutually acceptable resolution to it through consultations on an equal footing.
-He said both sides have also concluded several bilateral agreements, protocols and arrangements to maintain peace and tranquillity along the LAC in India-China border areas in the interim.
+He said the legislation also has provisions to carry out reorganisation of districts in the border areas, noting that India and China have still not resolved the boundary question. ''Both sides have agreed to seek a fair, reasonable and mutually acceptable resolution to the boundary question through consultations on an equal footing,'' he said. ''We have also concluded several bilateral agreements, protocols and arrangements to maintain peace and tranquillity along the LAC in India-China border areas in the interim,'' he said.

-The spokesperson said India expects that China will avoid undertaking action under the pretext of this law.
+India and China have already held over 20 rounds of border talks under the framework of Special Representatives dialogue which was set up to find an early solution to the border dispute.

+Both sides have been maintaining that pending the final resolution of the boundary issue, it is necessary to maintain peace and tranquillity in the border areas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)